 - The Must-Read Trump Quote on Social Security

 - 10 Reasons Why I'm Selling All of My Apple Stock

-Matthew Frankel, CFP owns shares of Apple, AT&T, Bank of America, Berkshire Hathaway (B shares), and Public Storage.
-The Motley Fool owns shares of and recommends Apple.
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
-The Motley Fool recommends Berkshire Hathaway (B shares).
+Matthew Frankel, CFP owns shares of Berkshire Hathaway (B shares), Public Storage, and The Toronto-Dominion Bank.
+The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
 The Motley Fool has a disclosure policy.